High — Time to Get Support

 - Avoidance is now shaping where you go and what you do

-- Co-occurring depression, sleep disorder, or substance use is common at this level
+- Co-occurring low mood, sleep problems, or substance use are common at this level

 Lady Gaga